b3-exmo/b3-exmo.github.io/docs/Culture/Privilege.md

 &nbsp;

-I don't know about you, but if any other institution asked me for 10% of my income and pinky-promised that they were using the money for altruistic purposes (and definitely not amassing a [$200 billion stock portfolio](https://web.archive.org/web/20230716134241/https://www.sltrib.com/religion/2023/07/16/lds-church-its-way-becoming/),) and threatened to [separate me from my family for eternity](https://www.churchofjesuschrist.org/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p104-p105#p104) if I did not pay, I don't think I would call it a privilege.
+I don't know about you, but if any other institution asked me for [[Tithing|10% of my income]] and pinky-promised that they were using the money for altruistic purposes (and definitely not amassing a [$200 billion stock portfolio](https://web.archive.org/web/20230716134241/https://www.sltrib.com/religion/2023/07/16/lds-church-its-way-becoming/),) and threatened to [separate me from my family for eternity](https://www.churchofjesuschrist.org/study/manual/general-handbook/26-temple-recommends?lang=eng&id=p104-p105#p104) if I did not pay, I don't think I would call it a privilege.
 I think I'd call it extortion, or a scam.

 &nbsp;

 ## Temple Garments
 Imagine a parallel universe where *Fruit of the Loom* launches a new marketing campaign: "You might like other brands' products, but wearing our cotton briefs is *a privilege*.
 You don't want to squander that privilege, do you?"

 Next imagine if a religious institution tried to pull that shit.
-Oh, hold on&mdash;you don't have to imagine it.
+Oh, hold on&mdash;you [[Garments|don't have to imagine it]].

 &nbsp;